 We are so proud and excited with the success of this new program.
-So far, we have helped twelve dog owners get their dogs neutered at an affordable rate.
+So far, we have helped over 100 dog owners get their dogs neutered at an affordable rate.
 We can only do this with help from the community.
-Our first Neuter Clinics were announced recently, and the demand was overwhelming.
-We have a clinic scheduled for February 17th and it is already full, bringing the total to 18 dogs neutered in ONE Month.
+Since our first Neuter Clinics wase announced, demand was overwhelming.
+With the help our partners, members, and veterinarians we have helped both dog and cat owners with this new initiative.

-With the help of some sponsors and the Adirondack Animal Coalition matching sponsor donations, we were able to make this happen.
+A Special Thank You to the many private sponsors providing donations.
+With the Adirondack Animal Coalition matching sponsor donations, we were able to make this happen.

 This is how the program works: With a $300 Sponsor Donation you can help neuter 6 Dogs.
 The Coalition will chip in another $300.
 The dog owner will pay $50 to $125 max, depending on the weight of the dog.
 This Is Community Involvement in Action.